 Blossom Yoga Wear

-The UK-based Blossom Yoga Wear is an activewear brand that uses materials made from recycled bottles, which are also breathable and comfortable.
+The UK-based Blossom Yoga Wear is an activewear brand that uses materials made from recycled bottles.
+They are also breathable and comfortable.

 Using low-impact dyes, eco-friendly materials, and organic cotton, Alternative Apparel has many styles of t-shirts, leggings, shorts, and hoodies.

-These are just some of the brands out there that are truly making a difference in sustainable and ethical clothing.
+These are just some of the vegan clothing brands out there that are truly making a difference in sustainable and ethical clothing.

 Have you shopped at any of these places?
 Are there any other vegan clothing brands you would recommend?
 Leave a comment below.

 Like This Article?
 Pin It!